XrXr/WhenIsKateLive/README.md

 #####To build:
 `npm run build`

-This will create a directory `build` that contains the minified script and css.
-The root of `build` correspond to the repo root.
+This command will put the minified JavaScript and css into their respective directory such that the page can be viewed normally via a web server rooted at the root of this repo.
+The schedule info is inserted into the built JavasScript.

 ##Testing
 Tests are written with mocha and Chai